Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 There is:

 * "Full Collection" dataset : all the data is available with two dimensions of time: a reference time, and a valid time.
-* "Latest Reference Time" dataset: All of the data from the latest reference time, e.g. latest model run.
+* "Latest Reference Time" dataset: All of the data from the latest reference time, e.g., latest model run.
 * For each `1 month` partition of the data, folder which you can click into, and follow the directory hierarchy.
   For example selecting the `FNL-2010-01` dataset:

 {% include image.html file="tds/tutorial/grib/gribfc_basic_1.png" alt="Collection Second Level Catalog" caption="" %}

-we now see an entry for the `1 month` collection virtual dataset (`FNL-2010-01`), as well as a listing of raw files that make up the virtual `1 month` collection:
+We now see an entry for the `1 month` collection virtual dataset (`FNL-2010-01`), as well as a listing of raw files that make up the virtual `1 month` collection:

 Each raw dataset corresponds to a single GRIB file on disk.
 The only access method for a raw file is `HTTPServer`: